wordofwarning/wordofwarning.org/current/2016-springsummer/igorandmoreno/index.md

 #### In Brief
 For those moments – between coffee and dancing – when harmony abandons us and all that's left is the desire to scream.

 See <a href="https://vimeo.com/igorandmoreno" target="_blank">teaser trailers</a> on their vimeo channel.

+Now that it's over, read a review from <a href="http://www.thereviewshub.com/igor-and-moreno-a-room-for-all-our-tomorrows-the-lowry-salford" target="_blank">The Reviews Hub (★★★★)</a>.

 #### Venue + Booking Details
 Date: Wednesday 29 June 2016, 8pm
 <a href="http://www.thelowry.com/plan-your-visit/getting-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ